 - 9.1 Under Gibraltar legislation, insurance creditors have a priority over other non-insurance creditors.
-The current level of insurance claims indicates that such claims will not be met in full by the estate and that there will be no prospect of any distribution from the estate to creditors other than insurance creditors. - 9.2 In broad terms, insurance creditors will result from claims under a policy of insurance which arose before 24 January 2013 or claims for return of premium in respect of unexpired periods after 24 January 2013 (when outstanding policies were disclaimed) to the end of the relevant policy term.
-My team and I have constructed a policyholder database to enable me to calculate and process these return of premium claims.
+The current level of insurance claims indicates that such claims will not be met in full by the estate and that there will be no prospect of any distribution from the estate to creditors other than insurance creditors. - In broad terms, insurance creditors will result from claims under a policy of insurance which arose before 24 January 2013 or claims for return of premium in respect of unexpired periods after 24 January 2013 (when outstanding policies were disclaimed) to the end of the relevant policy term.
+My team and I constructed a policyholder database to enable me to calculate and process these return of premium claims.
 For eligible policyholders, such return of premium claims may also be eligible for compensation from the FSCS.
 I have calculated the return of premium claims on behalf of such policyholders, and relevant FSCS documentation has been included in my communications to policyholders regarding these claims.
 There are some 3,855 policyholders with return of premium claims amounting to some £1.1 million.
-Admitted and quantified insurance claims and estimated reserves applied to notified insurance claims at 30 June 2018 amounted to £31 million.
-Of this £14 million relates to Solicitors Professional Indemnity claims.
-In my report at 31 December 2017 I had reported that admitted and quantified insurance claims and estimated reserves applied to notified insurance claims at that date amounted to approximately £34 million.
-My claims manager and I along with my other service providers have adopted a proactive approach to best manage claims and try to prevent their escalation and I am pleased to note that the claims position has improved materially since my last report.
+Admitted and quantified insurance claims and estimated reserves applied to notified insurance claims at 31 December 2018 amounted to £31 million.
+Of this £13.6 million relates to Solicitors Professional Indemnity claims.
+As six years have now passed since my disclaimer of policies on 24 January 2013 a review of claims files will be conducted to identify and close claims where limitation has expired.